Is Power-Assisted Liposuction (PAL) Right for You?

 - Anaesthesia: The procedure is usually performed under general anaesthesia or local anaesthesia with sedation, depending on the extent of the treatment and patient preference.

-- Incisions: Dr. Mistry will make small incisions in the targeted areas.
+- Incisions: Dr Mistry will make small incisions in the targeted areas.
 These incisions are typically well-hidden and minimal in size.

 Post-Operative Care

-After your procedure, Dr. Mistry and his team will provide you with detailed post-operative care instructions to support a smooth recovery.
+After your procedure, Dr Mistry and his team will provide you with detailed post-operative care instructions to support a smooth recovery.
 This may include:

 - Wearing compression garments to minimise swelling and promote healing